uriel1998/multiple_scripts/README.md

 to deserve thier own repo and README.
 This readme may very well be outdated or inaccurate!

+## isobash

+A simple script using zenity and pkexec to allow for interactive mounting of ISO files with a GUI interface.

+## video-fzf-config and pulse-fzf-autoconf

+Scripts for moving and manipulating video and pulse streams easily.
+See https://ideatrash.net/2022/02/manipulating-audio-and-video-streams-for-streaming-on-linux.html

 ## yad-todo.sh

 Uses [yad](https://smokey01.com/yad/) to present a simple GUI for adding